spiderbait90/WebApiCore/README.md

+It took me 2 days to finish the task.

 Web Api Core (bin and obj folders are removed)

 1.If you had more time, what further improvements or new features would you add?